hpowell20/cs2063-master/Winter2021/Lab3/README.md

 2. Implement ```onActivityResult``` in your ```Activity``` and have it call ```galleryAddPic()``` if it receives the correct request code and result code

+**NOTE**
+* There is a known issue with the code from Task Gallery in which the image is not saved to the gallery when using devices running Android version 10 and higher
+* Provided the camera is invoked from the application and a picture can be taken this is sufficient for the lab

 **Task 9**

 With the email and camera intents in place we now have to make our back ```Button``` work by implementing an ```Intent``` to explicitly call our ```MainActivity```.